Daniel-16/decentralized/server/README.md

 - `POST /api/createUser`: Create a new user
   - Required fields: `username`, `email`, `password`
-  - Expected response: JSON object containing user details as well as an account address from the unique network.
+  - Expected response: JSON object containing user details as well as an account address and mnemonic generated from the unique network.
 A web token is also sent to keep the user signed in for a while.
 - `POST /api/loginUser`: Signs in an existing user.
   - Required fields: `email`, `password`.
   - Expected response: JSON object containing user details as well as web token.